Garden for Eden

 Project: make your own compost

-To get you started, Eden District Council has a guide to composting that’s worth reading that covers how to set up your compost bin, what to put in it and how to troubleshoot some common problems you may encounter.
+To get you started, Westmorland and Furness Council has a guide to composting that's worth reading that covers how to set up your compost bin, what to put in it and how to troubleshoot some common problems you may encounter.

 The main thing you need is something to hold your rotting waste as it forms compost.

-Cumbria County Council is subsidising compost bins.
-If you live in Cumbria, you can get one for just £8!
+If you live in Cumbria, you can get one for a low price.
 Recycle Cumbria has all the details on how to order one.
 They also have heavily-subsidised food waste digesters on offer as well.

 U.N.
 Sustainable Development Goals